East Hills railway station

 East Hills railway station is located on the East Hills line, serving the Sydney suburb of East Hills.
-It is served by Sydney Trains T8 Airport & South line services.
+It is served by Sydney Trains' T8 Airport & South Line services.

 History

 East Hills station opened on 21 December 1931 when the line was extended from Kingsgrove.
 It served as the terminus of the line until it was extended to Glenfield on 21 December 1987.

 A new station was built south-east of the original station as part of the extension opening in August 1987 with the original station closed and demolished.
 Following the extension, East Hills became the main intermediate terminus and an interchange point between all stops and limited stops trains.
 In addition to the two through tracks (platforms 2 and 3), a side terminating track (platform 1) was provided.
 A new centre turnback at Revesby opened in 2009 as part of the Rail Clearways Program, which ended East Hills' role as the primary intermediate terminus.

-Platforms & services
+The station was upgraded and received lifts in April 2022.

-An 8-car Tangara service may operate sometimes on Saturdays and Sundays.
-Usually, A & B set trains service the station, however, there may be the occasional M, T or K set train will operate.
+Platforms and services

 Transport links

-Transdev NSW operate four routes to and from East Hills station:
+Transit Systems NSW operates one bus route via East Hills station, under contract to Transport for NSW: